I have an active, young Weimaraner whose parents and grandparents are working, competitive hunting dogs.

 You’ll probably want to wear some blaze orange yourself, at the very least a hat or shirt.
 Look into a bright collar for your dog too so he’s not mistaken for a deer or other animal.

-dogIDs created the matte black hardware so that the hunting collar won’t shine at all when you’re hiding with your dog.
+dogIDs created the ScruffTag design so that your dog’s identification could be easily visible but jingle-free.
+This hunting collar won’t make any noise when you’re hiding with your dog.
 The hardware is still made of 100% corrosion-proof stainless steel.

-The Stealth collars come in four camouflage colors: turquoise blue, pink, orange and green.
+The Camo Waterproof ScruffTag collars come in four camouflage colors: turquoise blue, pink, orange and green.

 3. ID your dog!